tonaljs/tonal/packages/pcset/README.md

 #### `isSubsetOf(parent: Set) => (subset: Set) => boolean`

 Test if a set is a subset of another.
-This function is currified
+This function is curried

 #### `isSupersetOf(subset: Set) => (parent: Set) => boolean`

 Test if a set is a superset of another.
-This function is currified
+This function is curried

 ## Want more?